Currents in the dilute $O(n=1)$ model: Proof of the main result

-Note, that depending if $j$ smaller or larger then $i$, the actual position of the current might change, however, we will misuse $X^{(i)}$ to denote both cases.
-Because of the symmetry properties of $X$ and $Y$, the recursion relations can be extended to not-adjecent rapidities.
-Our strategy in both case is the follows: First we list the recursion relation for the \emph{unnormalized} expressions $X_{u.n.}$ and $Y_{u.n.}$, and based on that, we prove the recursion relation for the normalized ones. \\
+Note that depending on if $j$ smaller or larger then $i$, the actual position of the current might change, however, we misuse $X^{(i)}$ to denote both cases.
+Because of the symmetry properties of $X$ and $Y$, the recursion relations extend to non-adjacent rapidities.
+Our strategy in both cases is the following: First we list the recursion relation for the \emph{unnormalized} expressions $X_{u.n.}$ and $Y_{u.n.}$, and based on that, we prove the recursion relation for the normalized ones. \\